-Here are just some ways a restaurant can fail their setup before they get a chance to hang a Wi-Fi sign in the window – and ways to ensure your eatery’s guest Wi-Fi helps you succeed.
+Here are just some ways a restaurant can fail their Wi-Fi setup before they get a chance to hang a Wi-Fi sign in the window – and ways to ensure you set-up your guest Wi-Fi effectively.

 Underestimate the number of Wi-Fi access points you need

-Remember that anecdote about not reaching Wi-Fi?
-That can happen to your customers for reasons like the following:
+Remember that anecdote about not being able to reach Wi-Fi?
+That can happen to your customers for many reasons such as:

-- You might have too few access points (APs) for the size of your space
+- Too few access points (APs) for the size of your space

 - Obstacles between APs may prevent clean signals